jdc-cunningham/chrome-extension-notetaking-reminder-app/devlog.md

 Also a draggable handle to move it.

+#### Wednesday 09/14/2022

+I'm in a funk lately, not being productive anywhere
+I just wanted to write a comment about the usage of this thing At this moment I have disabled it everywhere I've applied it until I make the transparent/moveable mods.

+It messes up some websites like YouTube the video player is partially blocked.

+The other thing is... even though it's in my face, I don't interact with it which is interesting

+I think I need it to blink or something to get my attention or popup on some schedule vs. always being there where it blends in with the background

+I just expect it to be there

 #### Sunday 09/04/2022

 I have some time I'm going to work on this